axolotlsAxolotl Cloudy Water Fix: Diagnose the Cause, Apply the Right Correction, Prevent...

 Three-day blackout

-For a persistent green water bloom that does not respond to reduced light hours, a full blackout clears the bloom.
+For a persistent green-water bloom that does not respond to reduced light hours, a full blackout clears the bloom.
 Cover the tank completely with towels or a dark blanket so no light reaches the water.
 Leave the filter and any air pump running normally.
-Keep the tank covered for 72 hours (3 full days).
-Do not feed during the blackout period to avoid adding nutrients.
+Keep the tank covered for 72 hours.
+Do not feed during the blackout to avoid adding nutrients.
 After 72 hours, remove the cover, perform a 20 to 25 percent water change to remove dead algae cells, and clean or replace the mechanical filter media (which will have trapped algae debris).

-After the blackout, keep the light schedule at 6 to 8 hours per day and verify that no direct sunlight reaches the tank.
-If green water returns within a week, the light source has not been adequately controlled or nitrate levels are high enough to fuel rapid regrowth.
-Test nitrate and perform water changes to bring it below 20 ppm.
-The water parameters guide covers target nitrate ranges and the role of regular water changes in controlling nutrient levels.
+After the blackout, keep the light schedule at 6 to 8 hours per day.
+Check that no direct sunlight reaches the tank.
+If green water returns within a week, the light source is not under enough control, or nitrate is high enough to fuel fast regrowth.
+Test nitrate and do water changes to bring it below 20 ppm.
+The water parameters guide covers target nitrate ranges in detail.
+The Animal Diversity Web species entry notes that the native Xochimilco habitat sits at about 2,274 meters elevation.
+That gives some context for why axolotls prefer dim conditions and benefit from controlled-light tanks (source: Animal Diversity Web).

 Live plants as a nutrient competitor

 Fast-growing live plants compete with algae for nitrate and phosphate.
-Pothos cuttings with roots submerged, hornwort, and java moss absorb dissolved nutrients and can reduce the nutrient base that fuels algae blooms.
+Pothos cuttings with roots submerged, hornwort, and java moss absorb dissolved nutrients and reduce the nutrient base that fuels algae blooms.
 Plants are a supplement to light control, not a replacement.
 A tank with 12 hours of light per day will still grow green water even with plants.
-But in a tank with a controlled photoperiod of 6 to 8 hours, plants provide an additional buffer against algae recurrence.
+But in a tank with a steady 6 to 8 hour light schedule, plants give an extra buffer against algae recurrence.

 How do you fix debris haze in an axolotl tank?